-While the program counter of MPC89x52A is spanning over 1FFFh, the device will fetch its program code from the external memory at once ignoring the /EA pin status.
+While the program counter of MPC89x53A is spanning over 2BFFh/33FFh/37FFh/3BFFh, the device will fetch its program code from the external memory at once ignoring the /EA pin status.
 In that case, it will never fetch the program code from the following embedded flash.

 The user can develop the ISP program and put it into the embedded flash that addressed from 2C00h, 3400h, or 3800h by configuring OR0[5:4].
-Excluding the ISP program, the remained flash spaces can be taken as data flash which can be read, even written by the application program or the ISP program from the user.
+Excluding the ISP program.